-- lack of formative modeling: in our families of origin we’re close to our parents and/or they never modeling for us how to create intimate relationships.
+- lack of formative modeling: in families of origin some weren’t close to their parents and/or their parents never modeling for them how to create intimate relationships.

-- some pastors develop a loner tendency-they’d rather be alone
+- some pastors developed a loner tendency: they’d rather be alone.

-- wounds from our past can compel us to put up walls with others
+- wounds from the past can compel some to put up walls with others.

-- fear of sharing our loneliness with others: often we think that if people knew we struggle, hurt, or have problems, it might lessen the respect they show us and therefore hinder our effectiveness
+- fear of sharing loneliness with others: some pastors think that if people knew they struggled, hurt, or had problems, it might lessen the respect they would give and therefore hinder that pastor’s leadership effectiveness.

 Number five can be very powerful.
 Certainly we shouldn’t publicly display all our dirty laundry, or we would diminish our influence.
-But actually I’ve found that when I appropriately share my struggles, most people endear themselves to me and respect me more.
+But actually I’ve found that when I have appropriately shared my struggles with others, most people endear themselves to me and respect me even more.

-What other factors have you seen that an create loneliness in pastors?
+What other factors have you seen that can create loneliness in pastors?

 2 thoughts on “Pastors Who Lack Close Friends: 5 Reasons Why”